AronSomi/FreezerFixer/README.md

 The controller is a bit tricky, but will most liklye be a part of the view.

 As for the model will be written is Java.
 Im not sure what it will need jet.
+But som fetures should be:

+  - Create you freezerspace
+  - Create the itmes you put in the freezer
+  - Make these items personizable, like putting pictures of what is in them, maybe this is more of a view thing?
+  - Make an algorithm that calculates the most space efficiant way to order you freezer items.